openhab/openhab-docs/_addons_bindings/ojelectronics/readme.md

 # OJElectronics Binding

-With this binding it is possible to connect [OWD5/MWD5 Thermostat](https://www.ojelectronics.com/business-areas/wifi-thermostat-owd5-prod400) of OJ Electronics.
+With this binding it is possible to connect [OWD5/MWD5 Thermostat](https://ojelectronics.com/floorheating/products/wifi-thermostat-owd5/) of OJ Electronics.

-At this moment all information is read only.

 ## Supported Things